 8. Prepare all the important documents.

-– Plan and anticipate everything ahead so there’s no room for the forgotten IDs, files, or resume.
+– Plan and anticipate everything ahead, so there will be no room for the forgotten IDs, files, or resume.

 During the interview: